mattermost/docs/source/administration/config-settings.rst

 At Rest Encrypt Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A 32-character salt for encrypting and decrypting sensitive fields in the database.
+A 32-character key for encrypting and decrypting sensitive fields in the database.
 You can generate your own cryptographically random alphanumeric string, or you can go to **System Console > Advanced > Database** and click **Regenerate**, which displays the value until you click **Save**.

 When using High Availability, the salt must be identical in each instance of Mattermost.